robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.1.2 Test|Task Setup

 > [!IMPORTANT]
-> LXX Recall key characteristics and syntax of Test Setup (K1)
+> LO-XX Recall key characteristics, benefits, and syntax of Test Setup (K1)
+>
-> LXX Understand when Test Setup is beneficial (K2)
+> LO-XX Understand when Test|Task Setup is executed and used (K2)

 A **Test|Task Setup** is executed before a single test|task runs.
 It is used to prepare the specific conditions required for that test|task.